ARTbio/startbio/docs/Run-Galaxy/Run_workflow.md

     Alternatively, you could upload the workflow files from you computer instead of uploading them by URL

-- the 'Workflow` menu is now a list of 3 workflows that should look like :
+- the `Workflow` menu is now a list of 3 workflows that should look like :

 ![imported workflow](images/imported_workflows.png)